admin-shell-io/id/aas/3/0/README.md

  The globally unique identification of the element.

  [http://admin-shell.io/aas/3/0/Identifiable/id](http://admin-shell.io/aas/3/0/Identifiable/id) The attribute identification of the Identifiable class as defined in IDTA-01001-3-0.

-## IdentifiableElement
- Enumeration of all identifiable elements within an asset administration shell that are not identifiable

- [http://admin-shell.io/aas/3/0/IdentifiableElement](http://admin-shell.io/aas/3/0/IdentifiableElement) The IdentifiableElement class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0'.

-## IdentifiableElement/ASSET

- [http://admin-shell.io/aas/3/0/IdentifiableElement/ASSET](http://admin-shell.io/aas/3/0/IdentifiableElement/ASSET) The IdentifiableElement ASSET of the IdentifiableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

-## IdentifiableElement/ASSET_IDENTIFIABLE_ELEMENT

- [http://admin-shell.io/aas/3/0/IdentifiableElement/ASSET_IDENTIFIABLE_ELEMENT](http://admin-shell.io/aas/3/0/IdentifiableElement/ASSET_IDENTIFIABLE_ELEMENT) The IdentifiableElement ASSET_IDENTIFIABLE_ELEMENT of the IdentifiableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

-## IdentifiableElement/CONCEPT_DESCRIPTION

- [http://admin-shell.io/aas/3/0/IdentifiableElement/CONCEPT_DESCRIPTION](http://admin-shell.io/aas/3/0/IdentifiableElement/CONCEPT_DESCRIPTION) The IdentifiableElement CONCEPT_DESCRIPTION of the IdentifiableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

-## IdentifiableElement/SUBMODEL

- [http://admin-shell.io/aas/3/0/IdentifiableElement/SUBMODEL](http://admin-shell.io/aas/3/0/IdentifiableElement/SUBMODEL) The IdentifiableElement SUBMODEL of the IdentifiableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

 ## Identifier
  Used to uniquely identify an entity by using an identifier.